Skip to Main Content

 https://wp.optics.arizona.edu/jpalmer/radiometry/radiometry-and-photometry-faq/

-As applied in many scientific endeavors, but also in machine vision lighting, it is useful to understand “Full-Width Half-Max” (FWHM) specification.
-In general, there are 2 use cases for FWHM in vision lighting: spectral peaks and 2-D intensity maps (Fig. B2).
-Examining Figure 14 (in the body above) for example, we see that there are 3 different light source spectral curve “shapes”: wide and broad (Sun, Xenon); multiple peak (white LED, fluorescent) and singular, steep-sided peaks (mercury lamp and red LED).
+As applied in many scientific endeavors, but also in machine vision lighting, it is useful to understand the “Full-Width Half-Max” (FWHM) specification.
+In general, there are two use cases for FWHM in vision lighting: spectral peaks and 2-D intensity maps (Fig. B2).
+Examining Figure 14 (in the body above) for example, we see that there are three different light source spectral curve “shapes”: wide and broad (Sun, Xenon); multiple peak (white LED, fluorescent) and singular, steep-sided peaks (mercury lamp and red LED).

-Fig B2
+Fig. B2

-a – Spectral FWHM, blue 455nm peak LED, b – 2-D light intensity FWHM (middle green = 50%), high-power spot light @ 1800mm WD.
+a – Spectral FWHM, blue 455nm peak LED, b – 2-D light intensity FWHM for spot light @ 1800mm WD (middle green shaded area = 50%)

-Fig B3
+Fig. B3

 3: LED Lifetime